 and all of the compressible models we tested.
 While the Aeros' contouring did help cradle our heads, there is still a noticeable wobble to the pillow.
 This is also one of the smallest pillows we tested, so it doesn't offer any extra real estate for your head.
 It isn't unbearable, but comfort is not where this pillow excelled.

 If you are a side sleeper, try sleeping on the thicker side of the pillow for maximum comfort.
 Back sleepers, try the opposite.

 Weight, or lack thereof, is an area where the Sea to Summit

-model performed very well.
+model performs very well.
 Weighing only 3.1 ounces on our scale, this pillow is the second-lightest in this review.
 Although it is 1.4 ounces heavier than the Exped Air UL

-, we prefer to take the Sea to Summit on extended trips because it's more comfortable and easy to use.
+, we prefer to take the Sea to Summit on extended trips because it's more comfortable and easier to use.
 Weight is where spending extra money often pays off.
-The REI

 Ease of Use

 is the easier inflatable pillow in this review to operate.
 It only takes 3 large breaths to fully inflate it.
 If you want to let out some air, simply adjust by pushing the small button inside the inflation valve to slowly release air.
 This is easy to do without risking all the air escaping.
 It easily fits inside the hood of any sleeping bag we put it in, too.
 Packing the pillow back into the stuff sack was also a breeze, unlike the difficulty of squeezing the Fillo